-- 1. Show What You Did and Learned: All exhibitors must show evidence of their personal field experiences, study or observations that relate to their exhibit.
-This helps judges understand what the 4-H'er did and learned in the process that led to the exhibit. - 2.
+- 1. No firearms, items with a blade (broad heads, knives, saws, etc.) or related items of any other kind, may be exhibited.
+This applies to actual items, replicated items, and item parts.
+Photos are a suitable substitution for actual items. - 2.
+Show What You Did and Learned: All 4-H members must show evidence of their personal field experiences, study or observations that relate to their exhibit.
+This helps judges understand what the 4-H member did and learned in the process that led to the exhibit. - 3.
 Proper Credit: Show proper credit by listing the sources of plans or other supporting information used in exhibits.